websight-io/howlite/ui.frontend/README.md

 Local deployment

-Front-End files are deployed as a part of `ui.apps` package.
+Front-End files are deployed as a part of `core` bundle.

 1. Build this module
-2. Build with local deployment `ui.apps` module
+2. Build with local deployment `core` module